Home » 30 Minute Meals » Creamy Tuscan Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

 Creamy Tuscan chicken with fresh garlic, spinach, and sun-dried tomatoes is a meal worthy of entertaining or special occasions, yet it can be on your table in under 30 minutes.
+The luxurious Parmesan cream sauce will be the star of any dinner.

 Close-up of a bowl filled with fettuccine and creamy Tuscan chicken with sauce, spinach, and sun-dried tomatoes.